Jayfromthe13th/Sui-Project/README.md

 - **Object Display**: Custom object display properties tailored for specific use cases.
 - **Capability**: Demonstration of capability-based security and functionality.

-### Real-World Use Cases

-The modifications in these examples aim to reflect real-world scenarios, enhancing the practical understanding of Sui Move.
-Each example has been carefully crafted to demonstrate how Sui Move concepts can be applied in real blockchain applications.

 ### Resources